 What does being Self-Employed mean?

-Self-employment means working for oneself, which is different from being employed by a company.
+Self-employment refers to working independently, which is distinct from being employed by a company or organization.
 Self-employed people can earn money through their own businesses.

 The US Small Business Administration (SBA) doesn’t distinguish between self-employed business owners and other small business owners.
-Its focus is on small businesses, meaning it’s primarily concerned if your operation meets the SBA size standards.
+Its focus is on small businesses, meaning it’s primarily concerned with whether your operation meets the SBA size standards.

 The primary distinction for self-employed comes from the Internal Revenue Service (IRS) and concerns how the business pays taxes.
-LLCs and general partnerships are considered pass-through entities, meaning the business’s revenue passes through to the business, and the business owner reports the revenue as income on their personal tax return.
+LLCs and general partnerships are considered pass-through entities, meaning the business’s revenue passes through to the business owner, who then reports the revenue as income on their personal tax return.
 Freelancers and independent contractors also report revenue as personal income on their individual tax returns.

-This differs from incorporated businesses that pay taxes at the corporate level with shareholders then paying individual taxes on any profits or dividends paid out to them.
+This differs from incorporated businesses, which pay taxes at the corporate level, with shareholders then paying individual taxes on any profits or dividends distributed to them.
 This is known as double taxation.

-LLCs are a popular option because this hybrid model combines the liability protections of a corporation with the pass-through taxation of a self-employed business.
+LLCs are a popular option because this hybrid model combines the liability protections of a corporation with the pass-through taxation of a sole proprietorship or partnership.
 Again, though, some LLCs can opt to be taxed as corporations.

 Are there SBA Loans for Self-Employed & independent contractors?